Questfall/docs/authors/author spaces.md

 ### Special Rewards

 Through promotion, the author can increase the base reward of their quests to make them more appealing to users.
-Additionally, authors can set a special reward for those users who mine the most points exclusively with the author's quests.
+Additionally, authors can set a **Special Reward** for those users who mine the most points exclusively with the author's quests.

 The special reward can attract users to compete for the rewards resulting in many completions on the author's quests.